grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/webcrypto/subtlecrypto/importkey.md

 import { b64decode } from 'k6/encoding';

 export default async function () {
-  // transmitted data is the base64 of the initialization vector + encrypted data
-  // that unusually transmitted over the network const transmittedData = base64Decode(
+  const transmittedData = base64Decode(
     'whzEN310mrlWIH/icf0dMquRZ2ENyfOzkvPuu92WR/9F8dbeFM8EGUVNIhaS'
   );

-  // keyData is the key used to decrypt the data, that is usually stored in a secure location
+  // keyData is the key used to decrypt the data, which is usually stored in a secure location
-  // for the purpose of this example, we are using a static key const keyData = new Uint8Array([
+  // for this example, we are using a static key const keyData = new Uint8Array([
     109, 151, 76, 33, 232, 253, 176, 90, 94, 40, 146, 227, 139, 208, 245, 139, 69, 215, 55, 197, 43,
     122, 160, 178, 228, 104, 4, 115, 138, 159, 119, 49,